ARM-software/abi-aa/aapcs64/aapcs64.rst

       slices in groups of 16 regardless of whether ``num_za_save_slices`` is a multiple of 16.

-    * The subroutine clears TPIDR2_EL0.
+Note that the subroutine does *not* change TPIDR2_EL0 or PSTATE.ZA.

-Note that the subroutine does *not* change PSTATE.ZA.
 If ZA was dormant on entry then it remains dormant on return.

 .. note::